 Drawing audiences from throughout the San Francisco Bay Area, the concerts have become an annual focal point for the sharing and celebration of outstanding music by African American composers, from works of the last century to premieres of vocal and chamber works composed expressly for these concerts.

-This journey that began with a program of music by William Grant Still has grown to include works by over 20 African American men and women whose lives have been dedicated to composition, to education, and to the enhancement of life through music.
+This journey that began with a program of music by William Grant Still has grown to include works by over 25 African American composers whose lives have been dedicated to composition, to education, and to the enhancement of life through music.